ignassta/bitdegree-task/README.md

 Laravel vue.js user management crud task for junior full-stack developer position

+### Live version

+bitdegree.i89.lt

+Don't mind the security warning.
+It's shown because there is no SSL certificate for that sub-domain.

 ### Prerequisites

 Make sure that you are using PHP >= 7.1.3